How to Inform and Retain Your Audience Like ‘Polar Bears International’

 They also keep their social media news and updates consistent.
 If you want to sustain attention, then start by keeping the public informed and involved in everything.
-PBI is so involved with keeping information accessible that they even state their intent on their press room page: “We welcome all media inquiries.
-Our Library of news, facts, film footage, and photos is at your disposal.
-We’ve tried to anticipate your needs and requirements— from captions to contacts.”
+PBI is so involved with keeping information accessible that they even state their intent on their media inquiries page: “We welcome all media inquiries.
+If you are a credentialed member of the media and seek to set up an interview or obtain B-roll, captioned photos, or further information, please e-mail us at email@example.com.”
 Keeping potential customers or donors informed with easy-to-use resources is key to positive feedback and keeping a consistent and positive presence!

 Polar Bear International also strives to maintain a symbiotic relationship by involving people with special events — such as Bands for Polar Bears — which featured multiple bands who helped raise money for the cause.
 This event was offered via livestream, so any donor with an internet connection could be a part of it.
 They pride themselves on inspiring people to learn and explore, and that is very important to this kind of work.
 They emphasize the importance of making us, the everyday consumers, the most important resource.